SyedAhmedCU/newsbot/README.md

 ## 📌 Next Plans

-- Dockerize the backend app.
-- Use Terraform to deploy the backend infrastructure.
 - Create a simple frontend that:
   - Fetches the summarized news JSON from S3.
   - Displays the latest news articles with: